isomerpages/govtech-gobusiness/_FAQ/1gg-professionalsvc.md

 You may submit a Time-Limited Exemption application one day in advance <a href="https://go.gov.sg/timelimitedexemption" target="_blank">time-limited exemption</a>, and the exemption will be valid for the period requested.
 Where either an employee or the business owner/employer will be the only person working at your workplace, you may indicate “1” staff.

 Where granted such a Time-Limited Exemption, you must ensure that safe distancing measures are strictly adhere to while at the office.
-Please refer <here> for the guidelines on safe distancing at the office.
+Please refer <a href="https://www.mom.gov.sg/covid-19/advisory-on-safe-distancing-measures" target="_blank">time-limited exemption</a> for the guidelines on safe distancing at the office.

 #### **4. If my law practice provides more than one of the legal activities identified as essential services, do we need to submit separate applications for each activity?**
 Your law practice will only need to submit one application.